 Who says you need vast space for a delightful driveway?
 Beth Mullins paves the way for beauty with long, slender planters packed with succulents, lime green grasses, and a trio of trellised vines.
 Framed by symmetry, this compact garden perfectly complements the stone driveway.

 Sometimes a few lines of color can go a long way when working greenery into permeable paving.
-Chris Jacobson of Garden Art Group designed this Menlo Park driveway with hallow pavers, making way for water to feed the adjacent tree and strips of Baby Tears (Soleirolia soleirolii), an attractive, moss-like groundcover.
+Chris Jacobson of Garden Art Group designed this Menlo Park driveway with hollow pavers, making way for water to feed the adjacent tree and strips of Baby Tears (Soleirolia soleirolii), an attractive, moss-like groundcover.

 This Northwest wonder guides the eye to surrounding hillsides with its patterned, permeable driveway.
 Framed by a gravel path and a rock wall, the design blends water-wise functionality with pastoral character.
 The low-maintenance fescues also create a lush, low-maintenance border.

 This suburban driveway greets guests with a whole lot of fun.
 Between its eclectically-colored garage door, vibrant ‘Trumpet Creeper’ (Campsis radicans) and purple salvias, it goes all in on lush, lively color.
 These orange-red flowers come with vines that climb up to thirty feet, so be ready for regular pruning and watering.